priceline/design-system/CONTRIBUTING.md

 ```

 Please be mindful that any deletion, or edit, of `package-lock.json`
-would cause issue dependencies, between packages within the design system.
+would cause issue in dependencies of packages within the design system.

 ### Running tests